Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool calculates internal burst pressure using Barlow's formula with API 12.5% tolerance.
-It includes the verb 'calculate' and the specific resource, which distinguishes it from many sibling calculation tools.
+The description clearly states that it calculates internal burst pressure using Barlow's formula with API 12.5% tolerance.
+It provides the formula and explicitly lists input parameters, making the tool's purpose specific and distinct from sibling calculation tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.